Please note that this article contains affiliate links, read disclosures here.

-Are you leaving 2017 with less money in savings than you anticipated?
+Do you have less money in savings than you’d like?

-You may have had lofty goals at the beginning of the year, but didn’t have the proper tools to approach how to really make your hard-earned money work for you.
+You may have lofty goals, but don’t have the proper tools to approach how to really make your hard-earned money work for you.

 Let’s take a quick quiz!